estefysc/indeedOptimizer/README.md

 - Logs are stored in the `logs` directory.

 ## Data Structure
 The JSON data you scrape from Indeed contains a wealth of information about each job posting.
-Notably, the applyCount is a piece of information not available directly on the website.
+Notably, the organicApplyStartCount is a piece of information not available directly on the website.
 This data point can help you be more strategic when applying for jobs.
 Below is an explanation of some of the more notable keys you might find useful:

 - **adBlob**: A string likely containing encrypted or encoded data for internal tracking or state management.
 - **adId**: A unique identifier for the advertisement itself.